salsalabs/classic_blasts_to_pdfs/README.md

 Attempting to retrieve images and files for the old domain doesn't work.  `Wkthmltopdf` does his best to recover.
 However, the PDFs are generally blank when the use images and files from `deocracyinaction.org`.

-This app solves that problem by automatically modifying URls for the old domain.
+This app solves that problem by automatically modifying URLs that contain the old domain to point to `salsalabs.com`.

 ## Login credentials